wangzi2006/wangzi2006.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third year undergraduate student from [School of EECS](https://eecs.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/), currently enrolled in the 22nd Turing Class.
-At the same time, I studied for a double degree in economics at the National School of Development.
+I'm a first year undergraduate student from [School of Mathematical Sciences](https://www.math.pku.edu.cn/index.htm), [Peking University](https://www.pku.edu.cn/), and I'm planning to pursue a career in statistics or biostatistics in the future.

-My research interests and skills are concentrated in the fields of ml, nlp, llms, etc. I am currently studying in Mr. Yizhou Wang's program.  <!--My research interest includes computer vision, computer graphics, machine learning, and computational photography.-->
+In my free time, I enjoy working on various personal projects just for fun.
+Currently, I'm working on creating posters for different works.
+I also plan to compose simple ukulele pieces, create math-related educational videos, and write interesting math essays.<!--My research interest includes computer vision, computer graphics, machine learning, and computational photography.-->

 <!--I am very fortunate to be advised by [Prof. XXX](https://www.XXX.com/) of XXX Lab from [School of Computer Science](https://cs.pku.edu.cn/), Peking University.
 I was advised by [Prof. XX](https://XXX.pku.edu.cn/) from [School of Computer Science](https://cs.pku.edu.cn/), Peking University.-->